Scattering in quantum wires and junctions of quantum wires with edge states of quantum spin Hall insulators: Summary and Conclusion

-It has been proposed that edge states of QSHI host exotic Majorana fermions at the interface of a region that has Zeeman field and a region that has superconductivity~\cite{fu09}.
+It has been proposed that edge states of QSHI host exotic Majorana fermions at the interface of a ferromagnet (the region exposed to Zeeman field) and a region that has superconductivity~\cite{fu09}.
 Zero bias conductance peak is a feature of Majorana fermions.
-Such a junction can possibly be probed by an external STM tip for zero bias conductance peak and the correct boundary condition to describe the junction has been discussed in this work.
+Such a junction can possibly be probed by an external STM tip for zero bias conductance peak~\cite{lu21}.
+The boundary condition discussed in this work can be used to describe the STM tip connected to a ferromagnet-superconductor junction on QSHI edge.
 In future devices which consist of QSHI and normal metal quantum wires as components, the boundary conditions described in this work can be used to calculate transport properties.

-\acknowledgements The author thanks Deepak Dhar, Sumathi Rao and Diptiman Sen for stimulating discussions.
+\acknowledgements The author thanks Deepak Dhar, Sumathi Rao and Diptiman Sen for stimulating discussions and Ranjan Laha for help with Mathematica.
+The author also thanks anonymous referee for useful comments.
 The author thanks DST-INSPIRE Faculty Award (Faculty Reg.
-No.~:~IFA17-PH190) and UGC-BSR Research start-up grant [No.F.30-513/2020(BSR)] for financial support.
+No.~:~IFA17-PH190) for financial support.